rdbcache/rdbcache.github.io/features.md

       "trace_id" : "953294b4e7054eb98b6039833b05c7ff"
     }

-It forces to set the expiration is 3 seconds and change the expiration behavior to refresh redis with data from database.

-### 0: expiration is zero
+### 0: set the expiration to zero

-It removes existing event with the same key.
+This parameter option removes existing event with the same key.

 Example:

+It removes any expiration event with hash key my-expiration-test-key.

     curl http://localhost:8181/v1/get/my-expiration-test-key/0
     {